 Weld Broken Eye Glass Frames Together

-One Common Application for the Orion Welding systems in to repair broken eyeglasses.
+One common application for the Orion Welding systems is to repair broken eyeglasses.
 This is a great use of the Orion and can be a great way to offset the original purchase price of an Orion Welding System.